buggyrace/buggy-race-about/docs/races/how-students-enter.md

 automatically entered into the next race** (and all subsequent races).

-As staff, this is why you should fluctuate the race costs between races (and, if you have control over them when you run the races) environmental factors — such as number of laps).
+As staff, this is why you should fluctuate the race costs between races (and, if you have control over them when you run the races, environmental factors such as number of laps).
 This rewards students who have the most control over _changing their buggy_ to match different criteria... which is the superpower that their buggy editor provides.